 This iconic 1970s action thriller stars Clint Eastwood as “Dirty” Harry Callahan, a San Francisco detective trying to catch a serial killer who goes by the name Scorpio.
 Dirty Harry was filmed all over San Francisco and features many iconic spots, including Golden Gate Park, City Hall, and the Bank of America Building.

 The 1997 comedy George of the Jungle is loosely based on Tarzan, a story of a man raised by gorillas in the African jungle.
 The film begins when a San Francisco couple, Ursula Stanhope and Lyle Van De Groot, take a safari in Africa.
 Lyle and Ursula are separated after a lion tries to attack them, and Ursula is rescued by George, a man who lives in a treehouse with a pack of gorillas.
 George and Ursula become friends, and after a series of unfortunate events, they wind up in San Francisco where George wreaks havoc on the city due to his uncivilized nature.

-In 2002, the Oakland Athletics had the third lowest payroll in the MLB, making it difficult to attract big time baseball players to play for their team.
-In order to get the A’s out of their slump, the team’s general manager Billy Beane re-evaluates the league by analyzing player statistics, or sabermetrics, in ways that had never been looked at before.
+In 2002, the Oakland Athletics had the third lowest payroll in the MLB, making it difficult to attract big-time baseball players to play for their team.
+In order to get the A’s out of their slump, the team’s general manager, Billy Beane, re-evaluates the league by analyzing player statistics, or sabermetrics, in ways that had never been done before.
 Despite Oakland’s low budget, Billy Beane’s use of sabermetrics helped the A’s get to the 2002 and 2003 playoffs.
-The film is based on Michael Lewis’s book, Moneyball: The Art of Winning an Unfair Game, and has led to the wide use of sabermetrics among other teams in the MLB.
+The film is based on Michael Lewis’s book, Moneyball: the Art of Winning an Unfair Game, and has led to the wide use of Sabermetrics among other teams in the MLB.